-2. Financing
+29 2.
+Financing

-The existing pattern of financing for prekindergarten differs from K-12 education in that the federal contribution is substantially greater and exceeds that of the states.
-This difference derives from the fact that prekindergarten-including Head Start-has focused on children from disadvantaged families, and the federal government traditionally has played a special role in providing educational access and opportunity for such children.
-Consistent with this tradition, the federal government should provide funds sufficient to make prekindergarten available for all three- and four-year-old children from disadvantaged families.
-State (including as appropriate local) governments should be responsible for providing the additional funds necessary to make prekindergarten available to all three- and four-year-old children.
-Both the federal and state governments should use "new" money to fund prekindergarten-not money taken from other areas of education and childcare which also have important unmet needs.
+The existing pattern of financing for prekindergarten differs from K-12 education in that the 30 31 federal contribution is substantially greater and exceeds that of the states.
+This difference derives from the fact that prekindergarten-including Head Start-has focused on children from disadvan-32 33 taged families, and the federal government traditionally has played a special role in providing educational access and opportunity for such children.
+Consistent with this tradition, the federal government 34 35 should provide funds sufficient to make prekindergarten available for all three- and four-year-old children from disadvantaged families.
+State (including as appropriate local) governments should be 36 37 responsible for providing the additional funds necessary to make prekindergarten available to all 38 three- and four-year-old children.
+Both the federal and state governments should use "new" money to fund prekindergarten-not money taken from other areas of education and childcare which also have 39 40 important unmet needs.

-Educational Quality
+42 Educational Quality